JazzMaster/LazGFX/3dOGL/README.md

         They are no longer a forced standard
         They can be combined with other point coordinate systems(such as GL Float-based model) concurrently

 Bpp is 24 or 32 bits, always.
-Once set- the context must be destroyed to change it.
+Once set- the context must be destroyed to change it.<br>
+The support of any mode less than 24bpp in OpenGL (explicitly) must be emulated (or faked) somehow.

+        This code has not been modified yet.
+It was a bug discovered when testing Laz-OGL routines.

 ### SHADERS